 Private Company (Pty Ltd)

-This is what 90% of South African businesses register.
-A Pty Ltd is a separate legal entity with its own tax number, bank account, and legal standing.
-Shareholders have limited liability.
-Directors run the company day to day.
+A Pty Ltd is the normal company form for many small and growing businesses.
+It is a separate legal entity with its own registration number, tax profile, bank account and legal standing.
+Shareholders have limited liability, while directors run the company day to day and carry statutory duties.

 Personal Liability Company (Inc)